 Substance abuse can increase the risk of suicidal thoughts and suicide attempts, in part due to the effects of drugs and alcohol on the brain.

 Drug and alcohol abuse can have harmful effects on relationships, employment status, and increase the risk of legal problems, high medical costs, and housing instability among those without housing assistance.

-Drug Addiction Treatment For The Hearing-Impaired
+Drug Addiction Treatment For The Deaf And Hard-Of-Hearing

 Drug and alcohol addiction treatment options are more limited for people with sensory disabilities compared to the general population—but they do exist.

 Generally, people who are addicted to drugs or alcohol need treatment at multiple levels of care to help them heal from the physical, emotional, and psychological effects of substance abuse.

 - inpatient detox

 Substance abuse rehabilitation programs may staff American Sign Language (ASL) interpreters to assist people with deafness or hard-of-hearing during the treatment process.

 Addiction treatment centers may be able to offer personalized assistance for individuals and families to ensure the individual has access to the support services they need within a treatment program.

 Despite the existence of substance use disorders in the deaf community, not all rehab centers in the U.S. offer the level of accommodation people with hearing loss may need.